Galaxy S25 FE vs Galaxy S25 Ultra: Go affordable or go premium?

 Process 4nm | Process 3nm |

-In terms of RAM, the Galaxy S25 FE is expected to comes with 12GB on board in all storage configurations.
+In terms of RAM, the Galaxy S25 FE comes with 8GB on board in all storage configurations (just like its predecessor).
 The Galaxy S25 Ultra, on the other hand, comes in a plethora of versions, starting from 12GB on the entry 256GB version, and going all the way up to 16GB on the 1TB model.

 Now, in terms of software, there's no difference between these two.
-The same software version, seven years of support, and probably the same AI magic are expected to be found on the Galaxy S25 FE, mimicking what the S25 Ultra has in its sleeve.
+The same software version, seven years of support, and the same AI magic can be found on the Galaxy S25 FE, mimicking what the S25 Ultra has in its sleeve.

 Camera